 As of 1 January 2019, the pay limit has become DKK 426,985.06 (€57,228.30) per year or DKK 35,582.08 (€4769.02) per month.
 This change applies only to the new applications filed after 1 January 2019.
 When an employee is to apply for a prolongation of his permit, he may continue on the pay limit which applied at the time of the first application.
 Nonetheless, the employee must be employed in the same position and on the same terms.

 How does the Pay Limit Scheme work?

 The earnings equal to the Pay Limit Scheme’s minimum amount can only consist of your basic salary, labour market pension scheme and holiday allowances paid out of the employee.
 Such benefits as housing and living expenses, transportation, paid phone and internet cannot be included in the minimum amount stated under the Pay Limit Scheme.
 Should your employer wish to include the above benefits, the amount of earnings must be increased.

 Does my salary need to be paid into a Danish bank account?

 The Salary up to and including the Pay Limit scheme’s minimum amount must be paid to a Danish bank account in a bank operating legally in Denmark.
 However, the extra amount on top of the Pay Limit Scheme can be paid to any other bank account.

-Are you planning to work abroad?
+Are you planning to work abroad in Denmark?
 Get in touch now to learn everything you need to know about local immigration rules, law and tax compliance.